BetaCyberSec/ISTScript/README.md

 About IST 2.0

-Information Gathering tool.
+Linux Multi tool.
 IST can work on most operating systems if they have and support the requirements, Kali Linux is the preferred operating system.

 Features